hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02f-Interact.md

 <li class="L9" style="margin-bottom: 0px;"><span class="tag">&lt;/html&gt;</span></li>
 </ol></div>

-The canvas declaration is at line 8.
+The canvas declaration is at _line 8_.
 Use attributes to give it a `width` and a `height`, but unless you add some CSS properties, you will not see it on the screen because it's transparent!

 Let's use CSS to reveal the canvas, for example, add a 1px black border around it: